 - Stable Time Loop: The Arc Words "Bad Wolf" were planted by Bad Wolf so she could find a way to get back to the Doctor, which involves Rose getting possessed by the TARDIS so she can plant the "Bad Wolf" messages.SFDebris: Because paradoxes are fun!

 - Suddenly SHOUTING!:The Doctor: I'm the Doctor, and if there's one thing I can do, it's talk.
 I've got five billion languages and you haven't got one way of stopping me.
 So if anybody's going to shut up, (spins round) IT'S YOU! (two Daleks jerk back in fear) Okeydoke.
 Where were we?

 - Talking Is a Free Action: A group of Daleks get in a shootout with a robot that's designed to spout a catchphrase before firing.

 - Tall Poppy Syndrome: Briefly, when Rose is back in the twenty-first century, having a Heroic B.S.O.D..
 Mickey's contribution to this discussion?
 He bitterly asks if she thinks saving worlds with the Doctor makes her better than everyone else.

 - The Tape Knew You Would Say That: In the Doctor's holographic message to Rose, he turns his head to her as if he knew she would walk around the hologram to its side.

-- Too Dumb to Live: The people in charge of the Gamestation do try to warn Earth about what's coming.
-Earth's only response is to cancel their license because they weren't showing any games.
+- Too Dumb to Live: The people in charge of the Game Station do try to warn Earth about what's coming.
+Earth's only response is to cancel their licence because they weren't showing any games.

 - What You Are in the Dark:

-- Earlier on, the Doctor suggests to Rose that they leave, and let history take its course.
+- The Doctor suggests to Rose that they leave, and let history take its course.
 She points out he wouldn't do that.